-Along the way, i turned down an otherwise tempting offer for another two-year postdoc, and kept going.
-I arrived in Istanbul on November 24th, 2016, after 2 energizing and rejuvenating months on the road.
-I had not felt as alive and present since i was preparing to leave Brazil almost ten years ago!!
+Along the way, i turned down an otherwise tempting offer for another two-year postdoc and kept going.
+I arrived in Istanbul on November 24th, 2016, after two energizing and rejuvenating months on the road.
+I had not felt as alive and present since i was preparing to leave Brazil almost ten years before!!

 Yes, i could see myself back in academia at some point in the future.
 Most likely not as a researcher though — i feel like i belong much more in a liberal arts setting, as an educator, particularly somewhere with a large international student population.
 I’d love to apply my training as a mathematician and teacher, as well as the deeper understanding of people’s needs i’ve developed through my travels, to promote and facilitate the self-actualization of others.

-But my global learning has barely begun and, for the moment, we go with plan A: first, i’ll go spend some quality time with my grandmother, family and friends back in Brazil; i haven’t been there for more than just a couple of weeks ever since leaving in 2008, and we all need that; but i’m then getting back on the road in the end of March, and we’ll just take it from there!
+My global learning has barely begun and, for the moment, we go with plan A though: first, i’ll go spend some quality time with my grandmother, family and friends back in Brazil — i haven’t been there for more than just a couple of weeks ever since leaving in 2008, and we all need that — i’m then getting back on the road in the end of March, and we’ll just take it from there!